Samsung/tizen-docs/docs/application/native/guides/ui/tizen-ws-shell.md

 ```

-## Registering Changed Event for the Quickpanel Window
+## Register a Changed Event for Quickpanel Window
 To be notified about the state changes, implement the appropriate event callback function and call the `tzsh_quickpanel_event_handler_add` function with that.
 If you want to change your application's behavior to match visibility of the quicknapel service's window, you need to handle state change event as follows:

 ```